NNBnh/terminal-explorer/README.md

 ## 💡 About

-**Terminal explorer** is a files manager tool written in [`portable sh`](https://github.com/dylanaraps/pure-sh-bible) that mimic the way GUI's file manager do copy/cut/paste.
+**Terminal explorer** is a files manager tool written in [`portable sh`](https://github.com/dylanaraps/pure-sh-bible) that mimics the way GUI's file manager do copy/cut/paste.

 ## ✨ Features